Periscope: A Robotic Camera System to Support Remote Physical Collaboration: Technical Details

 \subsection{System Overview}

-The system builds on Robot Operating System (ROS)\footnote{https://www.ros.org/}, which enables communication between system components, and real-time control of the robot arm.
-In our prototype, we mount an Azure Kinect camera\footnote{https://azure.microsoft.com/en-us/services/kinect-dk/} on a Universal Robot UR5 collaborative robot arm.\footnote{https://www.universal-robots.com/products/ur5-robot/} The camera provides both color images (which the users view) and depth data for use in computer vision algorithms.
+The system is built on the Robot Operating System (ROS)\footnote{\url{https://www.ros.org/}}, which enables communication between system components and real-time control of the robot arm.
+In our prototype, we mount an Azure Kinect camera\footnote{\url{https://azure.microsoft.com/en-us/services/kinect-dk/}} on a Universal Robot UR5 collaborative robot arm.\footnote{\url{https://www.universal-robots.com/products/ur5-robot/}} The camera provides both color images, which the users can view, and depth data for use in computer vision algorithms.
 The color and depth data have a resolution of 2048x1536 and 512x512, respectively.